xsmh/duoqin-doov-hacking/README.md

 1. [Enter fastboot](#enter-fastboot) mode if you aren't in it already.
-2. Run `fastboot reboot fastboot` and wait for the device to reboot into fastboot**D**.
+2. Run `fastboot reboot fastboot` and wait for the device to reboot into fastboot**D** (colored text on black background).
 3. Erase user data if you are upgrading from the stock ROM.
 Updating Dumbdroid doesn’t require this step.
 Run the following commands.
 `fastboot erase userdata`
 `fastboot erase metadata`
 4. Download the appropriate *.img.gz from the [latest build of Dumbdroid](https://github.com/miki151/dumbdroid_build/releases/latest) onto the Linux ISO or the 2nd USB drive.
 Choose between G-apps and Vanilla (Micro-g).
 For the F21 pro use the "30" version, for all other phones use "31".
 5. After the download has finished, extract (unzip) the file by right clicking on it and then clicking `Extract here`.
 Do **NOT** simply rename it to .img from .img.gz.
-6. Once the phone has rebooted into fastboot**D** (colored text on black background) run this command.
+6. Run this command from fastboot**D**
 `fastboot flash system Downloads/???.img` but replace `???` with the actual filename and wait for it to finish. **Note:** The `Downloads/???.img` path assumes you extracted the Dumbdroid image inside the Downloads folder of the live Linux image.
-7. Run `fastboot reboot` and wait for the device to reboot.
+8. Run `fastboot reboot` and wait for the device to reboot.
 If Orange State warning appears, press the power button to proceed and wait 5-10 minutes for the new OS to boot.

 # Enter fastboot